Fluxanoia/Projection/readme.txt

     backspacing to remove the whole line, or when moving the caret to skip to the front/end of the line.

+Command line arguments:
+    -test : runs tests, mainly of the math functions

 Commands:
-    plane a b c d : draws the plane ax + by + cz = d point a b c   : draws the point (a, b, c)
+    plane a b c d    : draws the plane ax + by + cz = d point a b c      : draws the point (a, b, c) line a b c d e f : draws the line starting at (a, b, c) going in the direction of the vector (d, e, f)

 Required libraries: SDL2, SDL_ttf, math.h